-In fact, road tripping through California with kids is probably one of the most affordable types of vacations in this state, especially when you’re traveling with a group larger than four.
+In fact, road-tripping through California with kids is probably one of the most affordable types of vacation in this state, especially when you’re traveling with a group larger than four.
 It’s also extremely convenient, as you’ll be able to set your own itinerary, stop and go as you please, and travel as slow (or fast) as you want.

-Of course, there’s the classic coastal California road trip along Highway 1 and the Pacific Coast Highway (PCH) which stretches up and down the entire state, but you don’t need to go that big on your road trip (unless you want to, of course)!
+Of course, there’s the classic coastal California road trip along Highway 1 which stretches up and down the entire state, but you don’t need to go THAT big on your road trip (unless you want to, of course)!

 Our recommendation?
-Once you pick the perfect California family vacation spot, research some fun things to do along the way.
+Once you pick the perfect California family vacation spot from this list, research some fun things to do along the way.
 Or for ease, check out a few of our road trip itineraries!
 Trust us, you’ll find a ton of cool stuff in California perfect for the whole family.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 If you like coastal views, stunning architecture, shopping, museums, urban parks, and exceptional food in a bustling city with a laidback vibe, San Francisco is a must for families.